eslamdyab21/SolarX-Lakehouse/README.md

 # SolarX-Lakehouse
-Destining a Lakehouse for extensive data frequency of SoalrX with Spark and Iceberg as big data tools.
+Designing a Lakehouse for extensive data frequency of SoalrX with Spark and Iceberg as big data tools.

 **In progress**